This post may include affiliate links; see our disclosure policy.

 Gin Fizz Cocktail

 Try the refreshing gin fizz: it’s sweet, tangy, and has a frothy egg white foam topping.
-This classic cocktail is simple to make at home with our step-by-step guide on how to get tall and fluffy foam!
+This classic cocktail is simple to make at home with my step-by-step guide on how to get tall and fluffy foam!

 - Prep Time: 5 minutes